ltrzesniewski/InlineIL.Fody/README.md

  - `IL.Return`, `IL.ReturnRef`, `IL.ReturnPointer`
    Helper methods to return the value from the top of the evaluation stack.
    Example usage: `return IL.Return<int>();`

+ - `IL.EnsureLocal`
+   Helper method that forces the compiler to emit an IL local for the supplied local variable, instead of keeping its value on the evaluation stack only.
+This can let a local variable be used with `IL.Push` in optimized builds, where the IL layout wouldn't allow it otherwise.

 ### Types